software-tools-books/js4ds/_chapters_en/gloss.md

 **array**{:#g:array}:
 a collection of values stored in a particular ordered and indexed numerically.
-Lists are written as comma-separated values in square brackets, such as `['a', 'b', 'c']`.
+Arrays are written as comma-separated values in square brackets, such as `['a', 'b', 'c']`.
-The term *list* is often used synonymously.
+The term [list](#g:list) is often used synonymously.

 **ASCII**{:#g:ascii}:
 a widely-used set of numeric codes for representing characters from the Latin alphabet